girishg4t/go-grpc-graphql/README.md

 launch_client_1   | 2021/09/29 17:32:35 could not get the launch: rpc error: code = DeadlineExceeded desc = context deadline exceeded
 ```

-Note: some i am not able to call the service and get out put as, for that you need to try again
+Note: some if you are not able to call the service and get out put as, try again
 ```
 Creating grpc-test_launch_service_1 ... done
 Creating grpc-test_launch_client_1  ... done